-In March 2011, the Company entered into a \$2 million loan and security agreement with Oxford Finance Corporation (Oxford), all of which was funded in March 2011 (the Oxford Term Loan).
+In March 2011, the Company entered into a loan and security agreement with Oxford Finance Corporation (Oxford) and received \$2.0 million in loan funding (the Oxford Term Loan).
 Interest on the borrowings under the Oxford Term Loan accrues at an annual rate of 13.35%.
 Beginning in May 2011, the Company began making 36 equal monthly payments of principal plus accrued interest on the outstanding balance.
 In December 2012, the Company entered into a loan modification agreement, as amended, under which the Company may draw down up to an additional \$0.6 million in equipment financing until June 30, 2013 that would be payable in 36 equal monthly payments of principal plus accrued interest on the outstanding balance.
 As of June 30, 2013, the Company had fully utilized the \$0.6 million in additional equipment financing.
-The Company recognized approximately \$42,000 and \$46,000 of interest expense in the three months ended June 30, 2013 and 2012, respectively, and \$77,000 and \$96,000 in the six months ended June 30, 2013 and 2012, respectively, related to the outstanding principal under the Oxford Term Loan.
-In addition to the interest payable under the Oxford Term Loan, the Company paid approximately \$108,000 of administrative and legal fees and expenses in connection with the Oxford Term Loan.
-These expenses have been deferred, are included in other assets and are being expensed over the term of the Oxford Term Loan.
+The Company recognized approximately \$36,000 and \$40,000 of interest expense in the three months ended September 30, 2013 and 2012, respectively, and \$99,000 and \$137,000 in the nine months ended September 30, 2013 and 2012, respectively, related to the outstanding principal under the Oxford Term Loan.
+In addition to the interest payable under the Oxford Term Loan, the Company paid approximately \$108,000 of administrative and legal fees and expenses in connection with the

+Oxford Term Loan.
+These expenses have been deferred and are being expensed over the term of the Oxford Term Loan.
 The Company did not issue any warrants in connection with the Oxford Term Loan.
-The Company may prepay the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays the full amount of the Oxford Term Loan if the Company prepays
+The Company may prepay the full amount of the Oxford Term Loan, subject to prepayment premiums under certain circumstances.
+Oxford has the right to require the Company to prepay the full amount of the Oxford Term Loan if the Company prepays the full amount of the GECC Term Loan under certain circumstances.